How To Remove & Adjust Internal Bifold Doors

 9. If you’re not putting them back, unscrew and remove the guide & pivots.

 10. If you’re repairing & replacing your doors, skip step 9.
+See how fitting internal bifolds guide for reinserting them back on the track.

-How to Adjust the Bifold Doors
+How to Adjust Internal Bifold Doors

-If your bifold doors are catching on your carpet they may need some adjustment to ensure smooth motion.
+If your internal bifold doors are catching on your carpet they may need some adjustment to ensure smooth motion.
 Here’s how to adjust them.

 1. Check the bottom pivot to see if it can be raised.